 - HEPdata – their database was more up-to-date than Blackbaud’s, but there was some outdated information regarding companies and links.

 - Amply – they use the HEPdata database, which means that they’re reliant on HEPdata’s updating schedule.

 - Double the Donation – they had the most up-to-date database of the four.
 Their website is very transparent about their update process.
 There are ways for employees and employers to submit updated information to the database through the website.

 Another advantage that Double the Donation had over HEPdata’s database was that the company autoscans the information in the database and removes dead links, email addresses, and phone numbers.
-HEPdata doesn’t indicate anywhere that they have an autoscan process, so inaccurate data may remain live longer.
+HEPdata doesn’t indicate that they have an autoscan process, so inaccurate data may stay live in the database longer.

 It seems as though Double the Donation’s online presence, along with the autoscan, helps them keep their database up-to-date.
 Double the Donation is the winner of this category.